Truth Social: Personnel

-Truth Social is run by Trump Media & Technology Group, and headed by Devin Nunes.
+Truth Social is run by Trump Media & Technology Group, and headed by former California GOP Congressman Devin Nunes.
 In 2022, Talking Points Memo stated Nunes' remuneration was $750,000 per year.
 Other senior employees included chief of technology Josh Adams and chief of product development Billy Boozer, who both subsequently left the company.

 The company's headquarters are in Sarasota, Florida.
-The company was reported to have about 40 employees in March 2022.
+It was reported to have about 40 employees in March 2022.
+In October 2024, ProPublica reported that a whistleblower sent a letter alerting the board that the company had outsourced programming work to Mexico, citing concerns about the quality of the work and the split from 'America first' principles.

 Software

 Truth Social is modeled heavily after Twitter; users are able to make posts ("Truths", similar to tweets) and share other users' posts ("ReTruths", similar to retweets).
 The Truth Social platform uses a custom version of the free and open-source social network hosting software Mastodon as its backend, which omits several features, including polls and post visibility options.

-The platform uses the Soapbox frontend, usually used with the Pleroma system, instead of Mastodon's native frontend.
-TMTG has advertised for developers with skills in using Elixir, the programming language used to build Pleroma.
+The platform uses the Soapbox frontend instead of Mastodon's native frontend.
+TMTG has advertised for developers with skills in using Elixir, the programming language used to build Pleroma, a social networking software compatible with Mastodon.

 On October 21, 2021, the Software Freedom Conservancy group stated they suspected Truth Social had violated Mastodon's AGPLv3 license by not offering its source code to all users.
 The Mastodon developers then formally requested that Truth Social comply with the terms of the software license, with Truth Social publishing its source code as a ZIP file on the website on November 12, 2021.
 On February 22, 2022, the source code download was moved to the website's legal section.
 A mirror of the source code is available at GitHub, where it was uploaded by uninvolved individuals.

 The service is designed for access by web browsing and as an app for both Android and Apple devices: